School: School of Government

 It will present a range of explanatory theories of conflict and violence, consider challenges relating to definition and measurement of these phenomena, and consider how development actors and development activities understand and try to explain and affect conflict dynamics.

 Recognising the importance of context, the module will present a range of case studies, and will support you to apply the different frameworks explored in the module to your own geographical areas of interest.

 By the end of the module you should be able to:

-- Describe and explain patterns of conflict in the developing world
+- Describe, interpret and explain patterns of contemporary conflict.

-- Compare and contrast competing theories of violence and conflict
+- Compare, contrast and critique competing theories of violence and conflict.

-- Examine the linkages between conflict, security and development
+- Examine in-depth the linkages between violence, conflict, security and development.

-- Analyse and explain the interaction between exclusion, governance, poverty and violence
+- Critically analyse and explain the interaction between exclusion, governance, poverty and violence.

 The optional modules listed on the website for this programme may unfortunately occasionally be subject to change.
 Where the module is no longer available we will let you know as soon as we can and help you make other choices.